ha272won/cse15l-lab-reports/lab-report-5-week10.md

-## How you found the tests with different results (Did you use vimdiff on the results of running a bash for loop?
-Did you search through manually?
-Did you use some other programmatic idea?)
+## How you found the tests with different results?

 ![Screen Shot 2022-05-31 at 12 07 16 AM](https://user-images.githubusercontent.com/103228431/171113911-fd044259-5df8-4844-955e-fa262130868a.png)

-## Provide a link to the test-file with different-results (in the provided repository or your repository , either is fine)
+## Provide a link to the test-file with different-results
 [test-file 487](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/487.md)
 [test-file 504](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/504.md)

 ## Describe which implementation is correct, or neither if both give the wrong output

+For both #487 and #504, the provided repository gives the right output.

+#487 :

+#504 :

+## Indicate both actual outputs (provide screenshots) and also what the expected output is (list the links that are expected in the output).
 Test-file #487
 provided repository
-`test-files/487.md:
-[]`

 my repository
-`test-files/487.md
-[/my uri]`

 Test-file #504
 provided repositoy
-`test-files/504.md:
-[]`

 my repository
-`test-files/504.md
-[/url "title", /url 'title', /url (title]`

-## Indicate both actual outputs (provide screenshots) and also what the expected output is (list the links that are expected in the output).
-For the #487, the provided repository gives the right output.
-For the #504, the
+For #487 : we expect
+For #504 : we expect

 ## Decide on what it should produce (i.e., expected output) by using either VScode preview or the CommonMark demo site.
 For test-file 487.md: